 This widely accepted practice is similar to what successful freelance travel writers and authors do today.
-Your brand identifies you and helps you stand out from the crowd.
+It identifies you and helps you stand out from the crowd.

-Fortunately, you can ‘brand’ yourself without stamping your logo on your forehead with a red-hot iron!
+Fortunately, you don't need to stamp your logo on your forehead with a red-hot iron!

-Your brand provides a specific focus of who you are.
+Branding provides a specific focus of who you are and what you do.
 It includes your

 values and what you’re best known for.
-Your brand is also designed
+It's also designed

-to build trust and a sense of community with your followers.
+to build trust and a sense of community with your followers - editors, DMOs and readers.

 Your brand is a platform that supports the sum total of your self-promotional strategies.
 It's the image that appears in your mind when we read someone’s name.
 It’s what pops into our heads when we see someone’s photo.

 An effective brand platform includes the use of social media, a writer’s website, networking at conferences and workshops, perhaps a blog or newsletter, and even what we put on our email signatures.
 And for freelance writers, your brand includes shouting your successes from the rooftops at every opportunity!